acarril/acarril.github.io/_posts/2017-04-10-export-results-latex.md

 categories: stata
 ---

 One of the main advantages of a Stata/LaTeX workflow is the automatic updating of tables and figures in the document.
 However, this advantage does not extend to specific results mentioned in the text.
 I usually solve this by exporting results (e.g. coefficients, p-values, etc.) as LaTeX macros to an external file, which I latter call from the document draft.
-In this post I explain how to do this, both manually and using a new command in Stata I wrote specifically for this function.
+In this post I explain how to do this, both manually and using a new command in Stata I wrote specifically for this purpose.

 # The issue

-Say you're analyzing the good old auto dataset, running some paradigm-shifting regressions like the following:
+Say you're analyzing the good old `auto` dataset, running some paradigm-shifting regressions like the following:

 ```
 . sysuse auto